Gorilla was launched in September 2016 and is created by Cauldron Science.

 We are passionate about the appropriate use of technology in behavioural research.
 We offer small grants each year to fund progress in this space.
 In due course, we hope to be able to offer larger grants that accellerate the development of front-line evidence-tested interventions that improve people's lives.

-If you need to refer to Gorilla in an ethics application, grant application or article for publication, please link to the main website or to this About page.
+If you need to refer to Gorilla in an ethics application, grant application or article for publication, please link to the main website (www.gorilla.sc).

 We also recommend stating the date window within which data was collected, so that someone reading the study could cross-references this with our release notes.